 While aiming at clarity of speech, the girls may take a LAMDA examination in Verse Speaking, Spoken English, Reading for Performance or in Form VI, Devising Drama.

 The Junior French Club, for girls from Form II , meets weekly after school.
 We have a weekly German Club during morning break time for girls in Forms V and VI.
 Small groups of girls have taster German sessions over a few weeks.
 This club is by invitation only.

 The Chess Club meets weekly during lunchtime and is open to girls from Forms IV, V and VI.

 STEM club meet weekly after school and tackle a range of challenges to develop our problem solving and engineering abilities, getting more challenging as the year progresses.
-It is open for girls in Forms III – V and is led by Miss Humphris.
+It is open for girls in Forms IV – V and is led by Miss Humphris.